We can all agree that forecasting is difficult.

 What is Scenario Planning?

 Scenario planning is a method of forecasting and analysis that takes a variety of assumptions to drive different outcomes in the future.

-This method of planning can be traced back to the days of the Cold War, where analysts used existing information to predict how nuclear war could play out to better manage the uncertainties.
+This planning method can be traced back to the days of the Cold War when analysts used existing information to predict how nuclear war could play out to manage uncertainties better.

 Though nuclear war could be considered an extreme scenario, a global pandemic has done just that, reminding finance and business leaders of the importance of planning for the unknown.

 Best Practices in Scenario Analysis & Planning